Cape anchovy, other small fishes

 The colony of African penguins in our Splash Zone exhibit is a must-see on any visit.
 These stout little birds are endlessly entertaining as they preen, feed, sleep, waddle and swim.
 There are several mated pairs, and each of our penguins has a name—you can spot them by the identification bands on their wings!

 All of the birds are part of a Species Survival Plan for threatened African penguins.
-The program, managed by the Association of Zoos and Aquariums (AZA), aims to help with the genetic health of wild African penguin colonies.
-The Species Survival Plan manages more than 800 African penguins throughout the 50 AZA-accredited zoos and aquariums.
+The program, managed by the Association of Zoos and Aquariums (AZA), maintains the genetic health of more than 800 African penguins throughout the 50 AZA-accredited zoos and aquariums.

 Most of our penguins came from the Aquarium of the Americas in New Orleans, arriving in 2005 for the debut of Splash Zone.
 Other penguins in our colony came from other zoos and aquariums.
 One of those is Bee, short for Bumblebee, who hatched March 23, 1999, and came to us from the Memphis Zoo in 2010.
 Bee and her mate, Geyser, are the biological parents of Maq, one of the chicks hatched at the Aquarium.